folkforms/xslt-study/xpath.md

 - `ancestor::table[@border="1"]`: Selects all `<table>` ancestors of the current context that have a border attribute with the value "1".
 - `count(/body/table[@border="1"])`: Returns the number of `<table>` elements with a border attribute equal to "1" that are children of `<body>` elements that are children of the root node.
 Notice that in this case we're using a predicate as part of the location path.

+FIXME Is there a full list of functions?

 ## Attribute value templates

     <table border="{@size}" />